Bhusawal–Kalyan section: Electrification and electric loco sheds

 The Kalyan–Igatpuri section was electrified with 1.5 kV DC overhead system in 1929.
 Subsequent electrification with 25 kV AC overhead system in the Igatpuri–Manmad sector, with AC/DC change over at Igatpuri, was carried out in 1967–69.
 The Manmad–Bhusawal sector was electrified in 1968–69.
 The change over of mainlines in the Mumbai area from DC to AC traction was completed in June 2015.

 There are large loco sheds at Bhusawal and Kalyan, and the smaller trip sheds at Manmad and Igatpuri.
 The loco shed at Bhusawal was established by the Great Indian Peninsula Railway in 1919.
 At that time it was the largest in Asia and third-largest in the world.
 WAM-4, WAP- 4, WAG-5, WAG-7, WCM-6, WCG-2, WCAM-3 and WCAG-1 electric locomotives find a place in these sheds.
 Kalyan also houses some diesel locomotives.

 Speed limits

-The entire Howrah–Nagpur–Mumbai line is classified as a "Group A" line which can take speeds up to 160 km/h.
+The entire Howrah–Nagpur–Mumbai line is planned to be converted into a "Group A" line, which would enable it take speeds up to 160 km/h.
 The branch lines have speed limits within 100 km/h.